cake-tech/cake_wallet/docs/builds/WINDOWS.md

 ## Requirements and Setup

-The following are the system requirements to build CakeWallet for your Windows PC.
+The following are the system requirements to build Cake Wallet for your Windows PC.

 ```txt
 Windows 10 or later (64-bit), x86-64 based